 This recipe was first shared in July 2011.
 Photos and text were updated in 2019 and 2021.

 - 24 Oreos, crushed (or Nabisco Famous Wafers plus 2 T sugar)

 - ¼ cup butter, melted

 - ¼ cup milk

 - 1 7-oz jar marshmallow creme

-- Place cookies in food processor and pulse till crumbs form.
+- Place cookies in a food processor and pulse till crumbs form.
 Combine crumbs and butter.
-Press into 9-inch springform pan, over bottom and partially up sides of pan.

 Total time does not include freezing time.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.